bitnami/vulndb/README.md

 ## Reporting a vulnerability or feedback

-[Click here](https://github.com/bitnami/vulndb/issues/new/choose) to report a public vulnerability in the Bitnami ecosystem, or give us feedback about the project.
+[Open an issue](https://github.com/bitnami/vulndb/issues/new/choose) to report a public vulnerability in the Bitnami ecosystem, or give us feedback about the project.

 ## Deprecation notes